Charles Tour

 The Charles Tour, currently titled as the Jennian Homes Charles Tour for sponsorship reasons, is a New Zealand-based golf tour run by Golf New Zealand and the New Zealand PGA.
 It is named after Bob Charles.
 The tour was founded in 2008, replacing the Golf Tour of New Zealand which had run from 2004 to 2007.

 In September 2015, the tour undertook a title sponsorship by New Zealand-based home building company Jennian Homes.

-With the exception of the Super 6 event, tournaments are over 72 holes, played over 4 days.
+With the exception of the Super 6s event, tournaments are over 72 holes, played over 4 days.
 They feature a mixture of professionals and amateurs, men and women.
 There have been between four and six tournaments each year.
-Michael Hendry has the most wins on the tour, with eight between 2009 and 2022.
+Michael Hendry has the most wins on the tour, with nine between 2009 and 2023.